Regicide

-Regicide is the purposeful killing of a monarch or sovereign of a polity and is often associated a violent change in the regime, as in a revolution.
+Regicide is the purposeful killing of a monarch and is often associated with a violent change in the regime, as in a revolution.
 A regicide can also be the person responsible for the killing.
 The word comes from the Latin roots of regis and cida (cidium), meaning "of monarch" and "killer" respectively.

 In the British tradition, it refers to the judicial execution of a king after a trial, reflecting the historical precedent of the trial and execution of Charles I of England.
 The concept of regicide has also been explored in media and the arts through pieces like Macbeth (Macbeth's killing of King Duncan).

 Scholars have found that regicide is particularly common in political systems with unclear succession rules.

 History

 In Western Christianity, regicide was far more common prior to 1200/1300.
 Sverre Bagge counts 20 cases of regicide between 1200 and 1800, which means that 6% of monarchs were killed by their subjects.
 He counts 94 cases of regicide between 600 and 1200, which means that 21.8% of monarchs were killed by their subjects.
 He argues that the most likely reasons for the decline in regicide is that clear rules of succession were established, which made it hard to remove rightful heirs to the throne, and only made it so that the nearest heir (and their backers) had a motive to kill the monarch.

 According to a 2025 analysis, regicide was common across Chinese history in the period 1046 BCE to 1911 CE.
-35.7% of rulers died unnaturally, with most of the deaths as a result of killings or suicides prompted by the ruler’s relatives and trusted ministers or invading armies.
+Of these 35.7% of rulers died unnaturally, with most of the deaths as a result of killings or suicides prompted by the ruler's relatives and trusted ministers or invading armies.
 The analysis found that uncertainty about succession was a key factor in regicide, as rulers with unclear succession were more likely to be killed.

 There is evidence that regicide and the ability of states to keep or even expand their territories are negatively correlated: Firstly, elite violence hindered the development of territorial state capacity, and the killing of rulers also directly resulted in a more likely loss of territory.
-And secondly, state capacity, reflected by territorial state capacity, could be hypothesized to have had a restraining effect on interpersonal violence.
+Secondly, state capacity, reflected by territorial state capacity, could be hypothesized to have had a restraining effect on interpersonal violence.
 This would be consistent with Pinker's (2011) view that modern state capacity leads to a reduction in violence, both interpersonal and in terms of military conflict.